15 office holiday party ideas for a festive work celebration

 Whether you’re exchanging Secret Santa gifts in a conference room or enjoying a night at the theater, your work holiday party will bring warmth to your employees during the cold season.
 Digital invitations from Paperless Post can help you set the tone of your holiday party before it even starts, keep track of how many people can make it, and more.

-Our holiday party invitation collection will fit any theme, while maintaining a spirit of inclusivity for all.
-And we’ve gathered the best Christmas and holiday party invitation wording ideas that include options for all different types of holiday parties.
+Our holiday party invitation collection will fit any theme while maintaining a spirit of inclusivity for all.
+We’ve gathered the best Christmas and holiday party invitation wording ideas that include options for all different types of holiday parties.
 When you choose invites from Paperless Post, we’ll do the heavy lifting while you sit back, savor the season, and let the RSVPs roll in.